M0JXD/textadept-discord-rpc/README.md

 ```

 Discord must be running before you start Textadept.
 Your Discord status will show information and images for the current buffer you are working on.
-You can set a privacy mode that limits the details with `discord_rpc.presence.private = true`.
+You can set a privacy mode that limits the details with `discord_rpc.private_mode = true`.

 This is untested on macOS and I can't offer any builds for that platform.
 It will very likely need some work before being functional there.